Metaform/cx-recommendations/doc/ssi/identity-hub/identity-hub.modules.md

 Contains the `DidResourceManager`.
 Its job is to

-- CRU(D) DIDs in the `DidResourceStore`
+- create/read/update(/delete) DID resources in the `DidResourceStore`
-- publish/overwrite DIDs using the publishers
+- publish/overwrite DID documents using the publishers
-- reacts to events from the [KeyPair module](#keypair-module)
+- react to key rotation events from the [KeyPair module](#keypair-module): adds new keys to the DID, removes old ones, etc.
-- reacts to manual action via some management API
+- react to manual action via the management API

 ## KeyPair Module

 Contains the `KeyPairStateMachine`.
 Its job is to

 - generate and maintain key pairs using a state machine
-- checks for automatic renewal, e.g. if keys are configured with a max lifetime
+- check for automatic renewal, e.g. if keys are configured with a max lifetime
 - send out events when a key is rotated
-- reacts to manual action via some management API
+- react to manual action via the management API

 ## Auth/Permission Module